josePhoenix/personalsite/posts/2014-03-27-AstroPy-boxcar.md

 The IPython notebook makes a lot of things easier, from keeping track of what you've tried to writing blog posts like this one.
 Open it up, and let's get started.

-Bring the usual suspects (`np`, `plt`, etc.) into the namespace and tell IPython you want inline plots.
+Use the magic command `%pylab inline` to bring the usual suspects (`np`, `plt`, etc.) into the namespace and tell IPython you want inline plots.

     %pylab inline